William J. Casey: Personal life

 Casey was a member of the Knights of Malta.
+He also attended the secretive Le Cercle meetings.

 In 1948, he purchased Locust Knoll, an 8.2 acre North Shore estate centered around a main 1854 Jacobethan house in Roslyn Harbor, New York, for $50,000.
 After renaming the estate Mayknoll, it remained his principal residence until his death.

+His daughter Bernadette was married to Casey's business partner, the late Owen Smith.
+Smith was the chairman of the Board of Trustees of the Institute of World Politics and a professor at Long Island University.

 Death

 Casey died of a brain tumor on May 6, 1987, at the age of 74.
 His Requiem Mass was said by Fr.
 Daniel Fagan, then pastor of St. Mary's Roman Catholic Church in Roslyn, New York, and his funeral was led by Bishop John R. McGann, who used his pulpit to castigate Casey for his ethics and actions in Nicaragua.
 It was attended by President Reagan and the First Lady.
 Casey is buried in the Cemetery of the Holy Rood in Westbury, New York.

 He was survived by his wife, the former Sophia Kurz (d.
 2000), and his daughter, Bernadette Casey Smith.